michcald/nrf24/README.md

 A robust, idiomatic, and concurrent-safe Go library for interfacing with the nRF24L01+ 2.4GHz wireless transceiver.

+> **Note:** This library is under active development.
+Until v1.0.0, the public API may change.

 **nrf24** is designed from the ground up to be truly cross-platform, supporting:
 - **Linux** (Raspberry Pi, BeagleBone, etc.) via `periph.io`.
 - **Microcontrollers** (Pico 2, ESP32, Arduino Nano RP2040, etc.) via **TinyGo**.